 To launch the initiative, the mayor unveiled new carryout menus and signage for the market, which serves more than 2.6 million customers every year.

 The signs will make it easier for customers to identify healthier food options at participating Lexington Market vendor stalls.

 "We are making it a priority to work closely with Lexington Market to increase the number of healthy food choices and make it easier for everyone to make good lifestyle choices," Rawlings-Blake said.
 "Lexington Market is a key part of the culture and history of Baltimore, and today marks one of many efforts under way to grow our great city."

-Following the announcement, the mayor and Perman, co-chairs of the Westside Task Force, toured the Lexington Market.
+After the announcement, the mayor and Perman, co-chairs of the Westside Task Force, toured the Lexington Market.

 Get Fresh Lexington will be scaled up to work with more than 100 carryout vendors across Baltimore's six public markets.

-Story by Ed Fishel
+— Ed Fishel